sikessle/alksa/ALKSA/FeatureList.md

 ### WHERE clause

 * Check for existence
+* Subqueries must match   <<< IMPLEMENT!!! >>>
 * Logic AND/OR/NOT: Removal of disjunctions, adding of conjunctions with unbound columns.
-No CCNF.
+No CCNF. <<< IMPLEMENT!!! >>>
 * Comparisons with explicitly stated columns (displayed in select column list) are allowed.
 No checking for subsets comparisons (i.e. col > 1500 instead of col > 1000).
-* Subqueries must match
+* Functions: allowed on explicitly stated columns (displayed in select column list).
+* General: A query may use a new statement in the where clause only if the column is visible in the select column list

 ### HAVING clause